MohammedYasserr/sangerTask/README.md

 3 - If you are using unix or linux, I added the ``` #!user/bin/env python3 ```  line at the top of the script and this shebang to make the script excutable on unix-like operating systems.

 4 - To excute the script from your linux/unix system follow the instructions : First you need to navigate to the project directory from your termial then hit the following command ``` chmod +x main.py ``` and finally hit the following command ``` ./main.py```

+5 - Finally a video tutorial can be found here https://www.youtube.com/watch?v=IQn0WsaIe64

 # To contribute to the project :
 - You want to contribute to the project and you don't have access to it, I strongly recommend you to refer to this documentation from github.com that outlines the steps to do so.
 The documentation can be found at https://docs.github.com/en/get-started/quickstart/contributing-to-projects